microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-When called, this hook will return `true` if current dictation is abortable, otherwise, `false`.
+When called, this hook will return `true` if the current dictation is abortable, otherwise, `false`.

 ## `useDictateInterims`